alistairv/tangles-with-sat/README.md

-# tangles-with-sat
+# Computing Tangles Using a SAT Solver
-Code for our practical course report with topic "Computing Tangles Using a SAT Solver"
+Code created for the practical course on the given topic over Winter term 2021/2022 and Summer term 2022.